Updated: August 2024

 Income

-The current rate for the Disability Allowance is €220.
+The current rate for the Disability Allowance is €232.
 This amount, while it has increased in recent budgets, is still much lower than the poverty threshold which was €291.50 per week in 2021.
 The Covid pandemic has highlighted the important role Ireland’s social protection system can play in protecting people from poverty, through the Pandemic Unemployment Payment (PUP).
-However, the considerable gap between the €350 of the PUP set in 2020, before the current inflation, and the current rate of €220 for the disability allowance sends a clear signal that disabled people are not seen as equals to other Irish citizens.
+However, the considerable gap between the €350 PUP set in 2020, before the current inflation, and the current rate of €232 for the disability allowance sends a clear signal that Irish citizens do not see disabled people as equals.

-The comprehensive, government-commissioned “Cost of Having a Disability in Ireland” report was published in 2021 and it estimated that the total annual additional cost of disability for people with intellectual disabilities is €13,107.
+A picture of a shopping receipt and 4 coinsThe comprehensive, government-commissioned “Cost of Having a Disability in Ireland” report was published in 2021 and it estimated that the total annual additional cost of disability for people with intellectual disabilities is €13,107.
 Care and assistance were one of the highest average costs (€541) that people with an intellectual disability could not afford, together with adequate housing (€505) and transport (€384).
-Other areas like mobility (€193), communications (€185) and medicines (€107) were also highlighted.
+The report also highlighted other areas such as mobility (€193), communications (€185), and medicines (€107).
 72% of the respondents with intellectual disabilities in the Cost of Disability Report stated that they would earn more if they did not have a disability.
 They reported that without their disability, they could earn from €21,523 to €25,203 (depending on the level of support they have).

-A set of measures was voted to alleviate the cost-of-living crisis faced by many in Ireland.
-This included two double weekly payments, a €500 one-off payment, and a €12 increase per week of the disability allowance.
-While these measures were welcomed, especially the increase of the disability allowance that nearly matched our recommendations, they only addressed partially in a short-term/reactive manner the economic struggle faced by many people with an intellectual disability and the systemic barriers forcing people to remain living in poverty.
+While these measures were welcomed, especially the increase of the disability allowance that nearly matched our recommendations, they only partially and reactively addressed the economic struggle faced by many people with an intellectual disability and the systemic barriers forcing people to remain living in poverty.
 A once-off payment seems to be more rooted in the charity approach of disability while the permanency of a payment would send the signal that compensation for the extra cost of disability is a right and should not depend on the budget available from one year to another.
 The extra costs for equipment, medical bills, services and therapies remain the same or even rise year upon year.

 We call for: